emilfanache/networkupdater/README.md

 "b3" -> 409
 "b4" -> 500
 ```
+By default the server will reply with status code 200.
 The server is spwaned as a dettached thread in the google test SetUpTestSuite() static method that is executed before the suite run making it available for all the test fixtures.<br/>

 ## Special thanks